![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 Karel Čapek (1890-1938) |

 Czech novelist, short-story writer, political thinker, playwright, and teacher.
 Karel Čapek's play R.U.R.: Rossum's Universal Robots (1920) added to Oxford English Dictionary a new word, "robot."
-It was derived from the Czech "robota", meaning someting like "work" or "serf", "forced labor", referring originally to dull work. Čapek's robots were not mechanical but humanlike beings of flesh and blood – now they would be called androids.
+It was derived from the Czech "robota," meaning someting like "work" or "serf", "forced labor", referring originally to dull work. Čapek's robots were not mechanical but humanlike beings of flesh and blood – now they would be called androids.
 Later the term was applied to machines.
-Along with Kafka and Jaroslav Hasek, the author of The Good Soldier Svejk, Čapek is among the great figures of modern Czech literature.
+Along with Franz Kafka and Jaroslav Hašek, Čapek is among the great figures of modern Czech literature.
 "Young Rossum invented a worker with the minimum amount of requirements.
 He had to simplify him.
 He rejected everything that did not contribute directly to the progress of work.
 He rejected everything that makes man more expensive.
 In fact, he rejected man and made the Robot.
 My dear Miss Glory, the Robots are not people.
 Mechanically they are more perfect than we are, they have an enormously developed intelligence, but they have no soul.
-Have you ever seen what a Robot looks like inside?" (in R.U.R., 1920, translated by Paul Selver) Karel Čapek was born in Malé Svatonovice, Bohemia, Austria-Hungary (now in Czech Republic).
+Have you ever seen what a Robot looks like inside?" (in R.U.R.
+(Rossum's Universal Robots), translated by Paul Selver, Doubleday, Page and Company, 1923) Karel Čapek was born in Malé Svatonovice, Bohemia, Austria-Hungary (now in Czech Republic).
 His father, Antonín Čapek, a country doctor, was a voracious reader whose own library was filled with books of history, philosophy, general culture, world literature, and also fairy tales.
 The children were encouraged to use it. Čapek's mother Božena Capková pampered her son in his otherwise normal, happy childhood.
-Josef (1887-1945), Čapek's elder brother, became known as a painter, novelist, and dramatist who occasionally collaborated with his younger brother.
+Josef (1887-1945), Čapek's elder brother, became known as a painter, novelist, and dramatist.
+Occasionally he collaborated with his younger brother.
 Their sister, Helena (1886-1969), wrote a few novels.
-While still at a grammar school in Hradec Králové, Čapek started to write poetry and short stories.
-To his first love, the beautiful "Anielka," the daughter of the local organist and music teacher, he wrote letters.
-She later married his school mate.
-Some ofČapek's poems were published in a student magazine.
-In 1909 he entered Charles University in Prague, where he studied philosophy, and then continued his studies in Berlin at the Frederick William University (now the Humboldt University of Berlin), and at the Sorbonne in Paris, receiving his doctorate in 1915.
-His thesis on "Objective Methods in Aesthetics, with Reference to Creative Art" (Objektivní metoda v estetice se zrením k vytvarnému umení) was extremely well received by his professors. Čapek's first book, Zárivé hlubiny, written with Josef, came out in 1916.
-It was followed by Boži muka (1917, Wayside Crosses), a collection of gloomy stories.
-Josef illustrated many of the books, including Zahradníkuv rok (1929, The Gardener's Year), a several times reprinted collection of gardening pieces.
-During World War I Čapek worked temporarily as a librarian at
+While

-the Museum of the Bohemian Kingdom in Prague and
+the Museum of the Bohemian Kingdom in Prague, and

 as a tutor in Žlutice to the son of Count Vladimir Lažanský, an